StarDust-Git-Code/GALAXY-AI-FOR-A35/README.md

 This project aims to bring a suite of AI-powered enhancements and hidden features to the Galaxy A35.

 - [✔] **UI Enhancements:** Enable system-wide blur effects and other visual tweaks.
+- - > **Drawback:** Enabling live blur is GPU-intensive.
+You may notice a slight increase in device temperature and occasional lag in home screen animations.
+For this reason, the live blur has been intentionally limited to core system UI (like the widgets Blur) to avoid severe performance issues.
 - [✔] **Generative AI Features:** Port or enable features like AI Wallpaper, Photo Remaster enhancements, and more.
 - [✔] **Performance Tweaks:** Optimize system properties for better performance on-device.

+## 🐛 Known Bugs

+Please be aware of the following issues currently under investigation.
+If you can provide logs (`logcat`) for these crashes, please open an issue!

+- **Generative Move Crash:** Using the "Generative Move" feature in the photo editor to reposition objects may cause the Gallery app to force close.
+- **AI Cartoonizer Effect Crash:** Applying the AI-based "Cartoon" or "Toonify" effect from the Gallery labs or editor can result in a crash.
+- **General On-Device Processing Crash:** Some intensive, on-device AI tasks (like complex object removal or video effects) may crash intermittently.
+This is likely due to missing libraries.

+## 🗺️ Roadmap (Future Scope)

+Here are some of the features and improvements planned for the future:

+- [ ] **Porting Flagship Features:** Investigate porting more advanced AI features from the Galaxy S series, such as battery health ML or Live Translate, if feasible.
+- [ ] **AIO Module:** Develop an "All-in-One" Magisk module that combines the most popular tweaks into a single, easy-to-install package.
+- [ ] **Performance Profiles:** Create modules to enable different system performance profiles (e.g., "Battery Saver AI," "Max Performance AI").
+- [ ] **Deeper Camera Integration:** Explore modifications to the camera HAL or app to unlock hidden modes or improve image processing.
+- [ ] **Script-based Installer:** Develop a script that allows users to pick and choose which features they want to install.

 ## ⚠️ Disclaimer